BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 * **iam/info**, containing information about associated IAM roles
 * **iam/security-credentials/role-name**, containing temporary security credentials associated with the role

 If **Metadata Service Version 2 (IMDSv2)** is used, a token must be crafted.
-This prevents simple SSRF attacks.
-But if a user is compromised, you might be able to request an API token from the metadata service
+This prevents simple SSRF attacks, but if a user is compromised, you might be able to request an API token from the metadata service
 ```
 [www-data@manager ~]$ TOKEN=`curl -s -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600"`